GeoscienceAustralia/stormwavecluster/README.md

 **Bugs, maintainence and contributions**

-Bugs relating to code inside ./R can be raised on the 'issues' page of the github site.
+Bugs relating can be raised on the 'issues' page of the github site.
 Consider making a github pull request with any fixes.
 However, if you would like to make a major contribution, you should discuss this with the package maintainer first (gareth.davies.ga.code@gmail.com) to ensure it will be accepted.